matheusbeaumord/ManuHub/README.md

 # ManuHub

-ToDo is a aplication to menage a Menu coded in Python and Flask.
+MenuHub is a aplication to menage a Menu coded in Python and Flask.

 ## Usage